 New Locations vs. Established Locations: What’s the Difference?

-Some parents have asked us how it is that campers can have the same iD Tech experience—guaranteed 8:1 student-to-instructor ratios, unreal instructors, fun camp traditions—at a camp location that’s brand new.
+Some parents have asked us how it is that campers can have the same iD Tech experience—small classes, unreal instructors, fun camp traditions—at a camp location that’s brand new.

 So I sat down with our Operations Director, Robby Little, to get the lowdown on how we ensure high-quality tech education and a crazy-fun experience at ALL of our summer camp locations—established and new alike.